 8. Descriptions can be deceiving

-Sure, we'd like to believe brokers' listings are entirely truthful, but we're a bit more realistic than that.
+Sure, we'd like to believe that listings are entirely truthful, but we know brokers can be flexible with the facts.
 Here are a few things to keep in mind when looking at listings:

-- "Luxury" doesn't always mean that.
+"Luxury" is subjective.
 Some "luxury" buildings can seem like tired 1960s TV sets, with a few doormen and a parking garage.

-- Don't take a broker's word for it that an apartment is "convertible" to more bedrooms.
-Sometimes it just means a living room that isn't teeny tiny.
+Don't take a broker's word for it that an apartment is "convertible" to more bedrooms.
+Sometimes “convertible” just means a living room that isn't insanely small.
 Also, lots of buildings now prohibit temporary walls, so make sure your management company is okay with them before you rent a one-bedroom you plan to make into a two-bedroom.
+(Here are 18 landlords that are okay with temporary walls.)
 Generally, though, bookshelf walls that don't reach all the way up to the ceiling are okay.

-- "Unique" might meansa seriously strange layout, or worse.
+"Unique" might mean a strange layout, or worse.

-- An outdoor space in need of some "TLC" could probably moonlight as a junkyard.
-Expect to take several trips to Home Depot to make it usable (but beforehand, read our guide).
+An outdoor space in need of some "TLC" could moonlight as a junkyard.
+If that's okay with you, read our guide to fixing up a decrepit outdoor space.